Jennifer Koh: Life and career

-In April 2022, Jennifer Koh collaborated with American operatic bass-baritone Davóne Tines to curate Everything Rises, a multimedia production featuring music, projections and actual interview recordings telling the story their individual family histories.
+In April 2022, Koh collaborated with American operatic bass-baritone Davóne Tines to curate Everything Rises, a multimedia production featuring music, projections and actual interview recordings telling the story their individual family histories.
 Koh and Tines saw in each other an ally struggling with the same issue of being an artist of color in a culture dominated by whiteness.
 This project was developed over multiple years by an all-BIPOC creative team and received its world premiere at UC Santa Barbara Arts and Lectures.
 Koh's mother Gertrude Soonja Lee shared stories of the Korean War and immigration to the U.S. while Tines' grandmother Alma Lee Gibbs Tines dove into memories of anti-Black discrimination and violence.
 Koh and Tines aimed to create a united front through music, heavily inspired by the recent uproar of activism and solidarity across all racial identities in 2022.

 On December 8, 2022, Koh was appointed Artistic Director of the Fortas Chamber Music Concerts at the John F. Kennedy Center for the Performing Arts in Washington, D.C., replacing Joseph Kalichstein, who died in March 2022.
-This appointment extends into spring 2026, and her first season of programming is the 2024–2025 season.

-Jennifer Koh continued showcasing highlights from her collaborations with composer Missy Mazzoli on March 13, 2024, during her premiere with NPR Music's Tiny Desk Concerts.
+Koh continued showcasing highlights from her collaborations with composer Missy Mazzoli on March 13, 2024, during her premiere with NPR Music's Tiny Desk Concerts.
 Tom Huizenga for NPR commented that, "In all its rugged delight," the performance was a "fruitful, collaborative friendship between composer and performer that has yielded amazing music."